ef-labs/storm-cassandra/README.md

 Storm Cassandra Integration
 ===========================

-Integrates Storm and Cassandra by providing a generic and configurable `backtype.storm.Bolt` implementation that writes Storm `Tuple` objects to a Cassandra Column Family.
+Integrates Storm and Cassandra by providing generic and configurable components that read
+and write from Cassandra.

-How the Storm `Tuple` data is written to Cassandra is dynamically configurable -- you provide classes that "determine" a column family, row key, and column name/values, and the bolt will write the data to a Cassandra cluster.
+How the Storm `Tuple` data is written to Cassandra is dynamically configurable -- you provide classes that "determine" a table, row key, and column name/values, and the components will write the iteraction with Cassandra.

 ### Project Location
 Primary development of storm-cassandra will take place at: